Working with Embedded Local Terminal

-- Hover your mouse pointer over in the lower left corner of the IDE, then choose Terminal from the menu, as described in Wuick access to tool windows.
+- Hover your mouse pointer over in the lower left corner of the IDE, then choose Terminal from the menu.

 To start a new session

-- Click on the toolbar or right-click a session tab, and then choose on the context menu.
+- Click on the toolbar or right-click a session tab, and then choose from the context menu.
 A new session is opened in a separate tab:

 To close the active session in focus

 - Click on the terminal toolbar or right-click the current session tab and then choose on the context menu.

 - Right-click the tab, and choose on the context menu.

 To browse through the history of entered commands